lui2303/gradientbattle/README.md

 Every trajectory is computed on the server.
 A battle is settled by one idempotent database transaction.
 The whole application, that is web app, WebSocket server, sweeper and migrations, ships as one Docker image that CI builds, SHA-tags and uploads to GHCR on every push to `main`.

-Built solo, after work, between March and September 2026: about 5,000 lines of TypeScript, not counting the shadcn/ui scaffolding, plus the compose, Caddy, Docker and CI configuration.
+Built solo, after work, between March and September 2026: about 3,000 lines of TypeScript, plus the compose, Caddy, Docker and CI configuration.
+The count excludes AI-generated code, see the [declaration of AI use](#declaration-of-ai-use).

 ## Contents